 Lake Hiller, the pink lake in Australia is a waterbody with lot of questions to answer.

 We have seen maps marking blue for waterbody and distinctive colour for land depending on the texture of the map.
 But nature may have its own way of differentiating things in a little uncommon way.
-Here is the pink lake in Australia.

 The pink lake in Australia may not be so yummy